Tencent/AnomalyDetection_Real-IAD/README.md

 This repo is built on the top of Offical Implementation of [UniAD](https://github.com/zhiyuanyou/UniAD.git), which use some codes from repositories including [detr](https://github.com/facebookresearch/detr) and [efficientnet](https://github.com/lukemelas/EfficientNet-PyTorch).

 ## Notice
-The copyright notice pertaining to the Tencent code in this repo was previously in the name of "THL A29 Limited".
+The copyright notice pertaining to the Tencent code in this repo was previously in the name of "THL A29 Limited."
 That entity has now been de-registered.
 You should treat all previously distributed copies of the code as if the copyright notice was in the name of "Tencent".